Illinois High School Girls Basketball Top 10 Poll

 |NR

-Others receiving votes: Joliet West 6.
-Lyons 6.
-Downers North 4.
-Whitney Young 3.
-Geneva 3.
-Hononegah 2.
-Marist 2.
-South Elgin 1.
+Others receiving votes: Bolingbrook 12.
+O'Fallon 5.
+Joliet West 5.
+Homewood-Flossmoor 4.
+Hononegah 1.
+Whitney Young 1.

 |Class 3A